 Elliff was tried in May 1982 and was convicted and sentenced to 55 years in prison.
 Klasing was tried in September 1982 and was convicted and sentenced to life in prison, a sentence that was enhanced by prior convictions.
 Elliott pleaded guilty to attempted murder in October 1982.

 In 2007, 25 years after he was convicted, Elliff's conviction was set aside because the Nueces County District Attorney’s office had failed to turn over exculpatory evidence to the defense.

-At an evidentiary hearing before District Judge Sandra L. Watts, Ronald Browning testified that on the night of the murder, he gave police a written statement and later testified before the grand jury that he was with Elliff at the bar and that Elliff was not involved in the murder.
+At an evidentiary hearing, Ronald Browning testified that on the night of the murder, he gave police a written statement and later testified before the grand jury that he was with Elliff at the bar and that Elliff was not involved in the murder.

 Because of his grand jury testimony, Browning was charged with perjury.

 The perjury charge was quashed three days before Elliff's trial.
 Browning said the prosecution told him to come to Elliff's trial, but then he was sent away and did not testify.

 The district attorney at the time, Bill May, had a “closed file” discovery policy and only made oral disclosures of information to defense attorneys.
 He told Elliff’s attorney that he had no exculpatory evidence.
 May did not disclose Browning’s grand jury testimony, or that Browning had been charged with perjury, or that the charge had been quashed.